clusterio/clusterio/docs/devs/protocol.md

 }
 ```

-Slave and master can now send events and requests over the connection.
+Slave and controller can now send events and requests over the connection.